Volume Two: Faithfulness

 I’ve been reminded that even in the midst of life and the struggles we have, that God looks to our hearts.
-There will always be struggles and challenges, but regardless of difficulties, we can still respond to God in faithfulness.
+There will always be struggles and challenges, but regardless of difficulties, we can still respond to God in faithfulness in some small way.

 Let’s begin by looking at God’s faithfulness to us.
 It is fabulous to read in 2 Peter 1:3, how God has granted us all things by which we may succeed with him:

 “His divine power has granted to us all things that pertain to life and godliness, through the knowledge of him who called us to his own glory and excellence. “ 2 Peter 1:3

 The call to walk with God begins in our hearts alongside his heart.
 Sometimes we think we need to have more of this or more of that before we come to God.
 Sometimes we think we need to be great or better or… something.
 But the Bible is pretty clear that we do not need much to serve God, other than a willing heart.

 The boy in the book of John had five loaves and two fish, and this was used in a mighty way.

 “There is a boy here who has five barley loaves and two fish, ” John 6:9

 Reading all of John 6:1-8 we find the full story and of how over 5000 people were fed from the five loaves and two fish.

 In another passage we read that the widow with her two small coins was said to have much faith.

 Jesus looked up and saw the rich putting their gifts into the offering box, and he saw a poor widow put in two small copper coins.
 And he said,